ALILODHI-cloud/UVAmacro/post_2/body.md

 # Section 2: Where does this end?

 Sufficiently large increases in the term premium appear to weigh on growth expectations via a negative feedback loop running through risk assets (figure 4).
 The the same dynamic is not visible for large increases in policy pricing (there, the story is: growth optimism --> increase in policy expectations component --> downward pressure on equities) (figure 5).
-The underlying intuition is perhaps that sharp increase in term premia = sharp improvement in risk-reward characteristics of duration --> duration crowds out equities, triggering downturn --> growth pessimism weighs on policy pricing component of 10yr yield.
+The underlying intuition is perhaps that sharp increase in term premia = sharp improvement in risk-reward characteristics of duration --> duration crowds out equities, triggering equity downturn --> resultant growth pessimism weighs on policy pricing component of 10yr yield.

 ![Alt_text](figures/figure_4.jpg)